By Hardik Rajgor Nov. 25, 2018

-I am sorry to have to say this, Mr Modi, but there is a sense of disappointment for Indians who voted you to power.
+But since 2014, there is a sense of disappointment for Indians who voted you to power.

 It would be naïve on my part to suggest you’re the only guilty party.
 Your opponents have also been equal party to the crime.
 It feels like collectively, all of you are taking us for a ride that we didn’t sign up for.
 But you are the Prime Minister of the country, and the one people look up to.
 It would be only fair that you should direct the country toward intelligent debate, of the kind we deserve.

 Can we please have some Kaam ki Baat now?

 This is an updated version of a story published earlier.